 Monday is my first day back to school.
 While everyone else skips every day, I have accumulated a massive backlog of homework and missed assignments in my classes.
 I see the gang at Nutrition.
 They all pester me to revive the ditch pad in my room.
 Jace is reluctant to risk his newly won privileges at the garage.
-Their desperation is in conflict with my academic future: friendship vs. homework.
+Their desperation is in conflict with my academic future: friendship vs. school.
 I take the easy choice.
 Getting stoned makes it all seem logical.
 I never even think about swim team.
 Instead of getting my head screwed back on, I opted to screw off.

 Mary comes looking for Robby after school is out.
 I want to chat about her background and to tell her about Tina.